Futaleufú, Chile: Climate

 Futaleufú has an oceanic climate (Köppen climate classification Cfb) with some drying trend in summer.
 Winters are cool and wet but mild with a July average of 3.6 C. During this time of the year, precipitation is very high, averaging around 253 to 301 mm from June to August and humidity is high, averaging around 77–86%.
 Few days are dry in winter, since there are 18–19 days with measurable precipitation from June to August.
 Snowfalls occur in most years though prolonged snowfall events are uncommon.
 Summers are drier and mild with a January average of 16.8 C and during this time, precipitation is lower, averaging 81.1 mm in February, the driest month.
 However, precipitation during the summer months are highly variable; in some years, many days can go without a day of precipitation such as the case in 1987 when only 9.9 mm of precipitation was recorded in January while in other years, some monthly precipitation can exceed 300 mm such as in January 1974.
 Temperatures can occasionally exceed 20 C any time between September and May.
 The average annual precipitation is 2081.2 mm and there are 169 days with measureable precipitation although this can vary widely from year to year, ranging from a high of 3536.8 mm in 1971 to a low of only 1159.3 mm in 1998.
 The record high was 37.0 C in December 1956 and the record low was -11.2 C in July 2007.

 Demographics

 According to the 2002 census of the National Statistics Institute, Futaleufú spans an area of 1280 sqkm and has 1,826 inhabitants (954 men and 872 women).
 Of these, 1,153 (63.1%) lived in urban areas and 673 (36.9%) in rural areas.
 The population grew by 5.2% (91 persons) between the 1992 and 2002 censuses.

-As a border town, many families are of mixed Chilean and Argentinian heritage.
+As a border town, many families are of mixed Chilean and Argentine heritage.
 Tourism is also changing the demographic composition of Futaleufú as young families from Santiago, Argentina, Brazil, Western Europe and North America have immigrated in recent years.